Mining industry of China

 As of 2022, more than 200 types of minerals are actively explored or mined in the People's Republic of China (PRC).
 These resources are widely but not evenly distributed throughout the country.
 Taken as a whole, China's economy and exports do not rely on the mining industry, but the industry is critical to various subnational governments of the PRC.

 Mining is extensively regulated in the PRC and involves numerous regulatory bodies.
 The state owns all mineral rights, regardless of the ownership of the land on which the minerals are located.
 Mining rights can be obtained upon government approval, and payment of mining and prospecting fees.

 During the Mao Zedong era, mineral exploration and mining was limited to state-owned enterprises and collectively owned enterprises and private exploration of mineral resources was largely prohibited.
-The industry was opened to private enterprises during the Chinese economic reform in the 1980s and became increasingly marketized in the 1990s.
+The industry was opened to private enterprises during the reform and opening up in the 1980s and became increasingly marketized in the 1990s.
 In the mid-2000s, the Chinese government sought to consolidate the industry due to concerns about underutilization of resources, workplace safety, and environmental harm.
 During that period, state-owned enterprises purchased smaller privately owned mines.
 China's mining industry grew substantially and the period from the early 2000s to 2012 is often referred to as a "golden decade" in the mining industry.